Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 For example, for our `Concatenator` example above in this tutorial, we may want to conveniently emit a `PropertyChanged` signal under `org.freedesktop.DBus.Properties` interface.
 First, we must augment our `Concatenator` class to also inherit from `org.freedesktop.DBus.Properties` interface: `class Concatenator : public sdbus::AdaptorInterfaces<org::sdbuscpp::Concatenator_adaptor, sdbus::Properties_adaptor> {...};`, and then we just issue `emitPropertiesChangedSignal` function of our adaptor object.

 Note that signals of afore-mentioned standard D-Bus interfaces are not emitted by the library automatically.
-It's clients who are supposed to emit them.
+It's you, the user of sdbus-c++, who are supposed to emit them.

 Working examples of using standard D-Bus interfaces can be found in [sdbus-c++ integration tests](/tests/integrationtests/DBusStandardInterfacesTests.cpp) or the [examples](/examples) directory.